 If a name ever properly fit a horse, it’s Bella.Ciao, Bella.

-Bourbon is one of our youngest horses.
-As an ex-racer, he has more energy than nearly every other horse put together and his playtime out in the arena is something he looks forward to every day.
+As an ex-racer, Bourbon has more energy than nearly every other horse put together and his playtime out in the arena is something he looks forward to every day.

 His best friend in the world is Nibzie.
 Even though the two of them go out with five other horses, they are completely attached at the hip.
 When Bourbon is brought to the arena before Nibzie, he looks anxiously around until we bring Nibzie to him, and visa versa.
 When the two boys are together, they play and roll and run without stopping like two kids at recess.
 Only thing is, we have to separate the two boys at feeding time, otherwise Bourbon eats Nibzie’s food!